Best Trading Platforms (UK)

 We've already mentioned the CopyPortfolios investment strategies.
 CopyTrader works in a similar way.

 The user-base has over 10 million subscribers from over 140 countries.
-The social nature of the system is a way of allowing users to share information to make a profit.
+The social nature of the system is a way of allowing users to share information.

 The fintech revolution sees eToro as the best online trading platform and a market leader because of the Copy That system...
 Quite simply, you follow the traders who are very successful long-term.
 Decide how much you want to invest and simply copy everything that they do.

 The very powerful thing is that you can do this automatically - with just a single click of the button.
 The minimum amount you have to trade is £200, per trader.